fetchai/uAgents/docs/simple-interaction.md

 ## Add a second agent

+To show μAgents interacting, we'll need to create a second agent.
-First, we need to import `Bureau` that will allow us to have a collection of agents and run them together.
+Importing the `Bureau` class will allow us to create a collection of agents and run them together in the same script.
-Then we can simply add agents `alice` and `bob` to the Bureau and run it.
+Then we can simply add agents `alice` and `bob` to the `Bureau` and run it.

 ```python
 from uagents import Agent, Context, Bureau